michaelgena/nuxeo-indesign-connector/README.md

 ## How to install the nuxeo connector for inDesign

-**Step 1 :**
-Unzip and copy the folder package/org.nuxeo.indesignconnector :
+**Step 1 Copy the folder "org.nuxeo.indesignconnector" that you'll find under the "package" folder :
 ```
 On Mac, into ~/Library/Application Support/Adobe/CEP/extensions
 ```